Peligrietzer/feral_machines/posts/urschleim.md

 > these conditions of highly localized rules "ontological slime", and the
 > complex feedback mechanisms that accompany them "causal thickets".

 ## The Slime Is Seeping from Inside the House

-While the emphasis in Adam's first post are the little decisions by which software engineers collapse ambiguity by fiat -- abjuring the ambiguity of [sorites problems](https://plato.stanford.edu/entries/sorites-paradox), for example, by mapping heaps and herds and so on to unambiguous formal
+While the emphasis in Adam's first post is on the little decisions by which software engineers collapse ambiguity by fiat -- abjuring the ambiguity of [sorites problems](https://plato.stanford.edu/entries/sorites-paradox), for example, by mapping heaps and herds and so on to unambiguous formal